imprvhub/ecommerce-data-analysis/README.md

 ### Conclusion:

 #### Known Issues:
 - **Performance Latency**: Occasionally, high Azure instance loads result in significant latency.
 To address this, I plan to migrate the project to a different platform in the future, thereby improving performance.
+[DONE: migration successfully to Vercel].

 #### Achievements